omaralvarez/gentab/README.md

 ## Overview

-This is a Python library designed for synthetic tabular data generation.
-It uses a variety of algorithms, ML and DL models to learn patterns from real data and emulate them synthetically.
-Its applications encompass tabular dataset pre-processing, balancing, resampling...
+This Python library specializes in the generation of synthetic tabular data.
+It has a diverse range of machine learning (ML) and deep learning (DL) models to accurately capture patterns in real datasets and replicate them in a synthetic context.
+Its functionalities have multiple applications including pre-processing of tabular datasets, data balancing, resampling...

 ## Features